paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 Two or more single-factor authenticators, or one or more multi-factor authenticators, are required at AAL2.
 Authenticator requirements are specified in Section 5.

-If a combination of single-factor authenticators is used, it MUST include a Memorized Secret authenticator and one possession-based ("something you have") authenticator from the following list:
+If a combination of single-factor authenticators is used, it SHALL include a Memorized Secret authenticator and one possession-based ("something you have") authenticator from the following list:
 * Look-up Secret
 * Out of Band
 * Single Factor OTP Device